countable-web/open-source-corporation/sales/PROPOSALS.md

 You'll want to ask a few questions before writing.
 If possible, get on the phone with someone in order to make a "conceptual agreement".
 The goals are to get the interest and then the guidance of the buyer, and understand their priorities.
 Demonstrate a genuine interest in the outcome of the project, build trust, and fill in gaps regarding how well the proposals fits.

-1. If anyt of the critical info in our capture questions is unknown, ask it now (approx budget, technology options, can we use Scrum,
+1. If any of the critical info in our capture questions is unknown, ask it now (approx budget, technology options, can we use Scrum,
 1. Ask: What is the most important benefit to this project for a successful outcome?
 1. Make a super clear, one sentence statement of your unique approach.
 Ask the prospect if it's a good approach.
 1. Ask questions to clarify any scoring criteria so you're 100% clear what they each mean.